Branch Swapping as a heuristic search method

 problem of finding the shortest evolutionary tree for a large

 number of taxa.
-One heuristic search method called Sub-tree Pruning & Re-grafting (SPR) takes a "provisional tree" of
+One such method shown above is Sub-tree Pruning & Re-grafting (SPR).
+Given a "provisional tree" of

-related branch tips and exchanges the outside one for one of the
+three related branch tips and exchanges the outside one for one of

-two inside ones.
-In this example, in the first network 2 would
+the two inside ones.
+In this example [left], in the first network

-A third method is Tree Bisection and Re-connection
+A third variant is Tree Bisection and Re-connection

 (TBR), in which the tree